New South Wales T set: Design

-The Tangara is a double-deck four-car set, with the two outer cars being driving control trailers (carrying a D prefix) that are fitted with one pantograph each and the middle two cars being non-control motor cars (carrying an N prefix).
+The Tangaras are arranged in double-deck four-car sets, with the two outer cars being driving control trailers (carrying a D prefix) that are fitted with one pantograph each and the middle two cars being non-control motor cars (carrying an N prefix).
 All sets are equipped with Mitsubishi Electric chopper control.

 Unlike most other Sydney Trains rolling stock, the seats on the suburban T sets are fixed, meaning that half the seats face backwards.
-Former G sets, however, do have reversible seats.
+Former or refurbished G sets, however, do have reversible seats.

 History

 Initial delivery

 The SRA called for tenders in 1985 for the manufacture of the next generation of Sydney's double-deck suburban trains.
 Unusually, a second tender was called for the industrial design of the trains.
 Domestic train manufacturers were not permitted to submit bids for the industrial design, but they were expected to build to the winning industrial designer's entry.
 The eventual winning design came from English firm DCA Design Consultants.

 In July 1986, the Government of New South Wales awarded A Goninan & Co the contract to manufacture 450 carriages for $530 million.
 While Goninan were the lead contractor, 10% of the work was initially awarded to Clyde Engineering and Commonwealth Engineering, who were to share the production of the bogies.
 A limited number of bogies were initially manufactured, Comeng manufacturing them at Mittagong and Clyde fitting them out at Bathurst, but the arrangement proved to be impractical and Goninan ended up building the entire trains.
 In 1993, it was decided that the last 80 carriages of the order would be built to a modified design to operate peak-hour services to Wyong, Port Kembla and Dapto.
 In 1996, five spare driving trailers were ordered.

 The Tangara name is from an Aboriginal language, meaning to go.

 Two subclasses of Tangara were built, the suburban sets targeted as T sets, and outer-suburban sets originally targeted as G sets.
 The T sets replaced the first generation of Sydney's electric rolling stock.